ARBUCHELI/INTRO-TO-CLOUD-COMPUTING-UDACITY/README.md

 ![](https://video.udacity-data.com/topher/2020/June/5edc133a_virtual-machines/virtual-machines.png)

 A host machine has memory, CPU, storage, and networking.
 The host runs a program called a "hypervisor", which manages multiple "virtual machines", each of which can run its own applications.

+## 6. Quiz: Virtualization

+### QUESTION 1 OF 3
+Can you run both Windows and Linux virtual machines on macOS?
+* Yes

+### QUESTION 2 OF 3
+What is the software core component that makes virtualization happen?
+* Hypervisor

+### QUESTION 3 OF 3
+What is a VM?
+* A virtual machine, which runs its own operating system and shares some of the physical host's resources